wp-plugins/posts-to-adn/readme.txt

 3. Configure your account from the new Posts to ADN Settings submenu

 == Changelog ==

+= 1.1 =
+* New meta box on the side of a New Post view.
+* You can now customize the post format for every post.
+* You can now disable post to ADN for a single post.
+* The script now uses the Excerpt content if there's one.
+* Fixed a bug that prevented the excerpt length to be saved.

 = 1.0.9 =
 * Added an {excerpt} tag to display the first words of your article.